-Table 2: Results of the three-part test for partisan asymmetry for the Congressional elections of 2012.
+Table 2: Results of Three Tests for Partisan Asymmetry for the Congressional Elections of 2012.
 In all cases, the last column gives the difference between expectations and actual result, expressed in units of sigma, the standard deviation, to give a measure that is comparable across the three tests.
 Test #3 is done starting from raw percentage results, and also taking uncontested races and assuming that their voters are distributed 75%-25% for the winning party.
+The shaded boxes indicate statistically significant results.
+Test #2 could not be done for Maryland because the grouped t-test requires each group to include at least two wins.